bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 * You will use MySQL in all of the activities for this module, so be sure to have your MySQL server up and running.
 You can create the databases listed in each activity ahead of time, or you can prepare to demonstrate it live in class.

-* Also before class, create the databases required for the activities (if you don't want to do it live in class).

-* The `02-Create-Read` and `03-Update-Delete` activities includes a `/seed` POST route simply to make it easier to populate the database with books quickly.
+* The `02-Create-Read` and `03-Update-Delete` activities include a `/seed` POST route simply to make it easier to quickly populate the database with books.
 For the other activities, don't forget to run `node seeds/seed.js` before each demo or activity review, to seed the database.
 Remind students of the seed file too.

 * Instead of relying on a front end, all of the activities will use Insomnia Core to test the routes.
 Be sure to have it installed and set up for class.